Asimina reticulata aka Flag Pawpaw

 Flag Pawpaw, Flatwoods Pawpaw, Netted Pawpaw

-How to care for Flag Pawpaw
+How difficult is it to take care of Flag Pawpaw

 With its straightforward care requirements, Flag Pawpaw is a hassle-free plant that anyone can enjoy.